Universal Dynamic Regret and Constraint Violation Bounds for Constrained Online Convex Optimization: Introduction

+We emphasize the online nature of Algorithm \ref{COCOAlgogen}: the surrogate cost function $\hat{f}_{t-1}$ and the action $x_t$ depend only on the past $t-1$ cost and constraint functions $\{f_\tau, g_\tau\}_{\tau=1}^{t-1}.$ The cost function $f_t$ and the constraint function $g_t$ are revealed only after $x_t$ is played.
+Consequently, the cost $f_t$, the constraint $g_t,$ and hence, the surrogate cost $\hat{f}_t$ may depend on the learner's action $x_t.$

-\paragraph{Our Contribution} \begin{enumerate} \item We present two online algorithms for the COCO problem with universal dynamic regret and cumulative constraint violation guarantees.
-While the first algorithm guarantees a minimax optimal universal dynamic regret bound, the second algorithm achieves a better CCV bound in the settings where the constraint functions change rapidly.
-From a computational viewpoint, while the first algorithm requires the full knowledge of the constraint functions, the second algorithm is lightweight and requires only the gradients of the cost and constraints.
+\paragraph{Our Contribution} \begin{enumerate} \item We present two online algorithms for COCO with different performance and computational tradeoffs.
+While the first algorithm guarantees a minimax optimal universal dynamic regret bound, the second algorithm achieves a better CCV bound in rapidly varying environments.
+Furthermore, the first algorithm naturally generalizes to \emph{quasiconvex} constraint functions, beyond the convex setting considered in most prior work. \item From a computational viewpoint, while the first algorithm requires the full knowledge of the constraint functions and involves a projection step, the second algorithm is lightweight and requires only first-order gradient information.

-\item Unlike prior works, our results hold without the restrictive Common Feasibility assumption (Assumption \ref{com-feas}) and Slater's condition \citep{mahdavi2012trading}.
-Both algorithms are conceptually simple and follow a common template of running a standard OCO algorithm on a sequence of specially constructed \emph{surrogate} cost functions. \item As an intermediate technical result, in Section \ref{prelims}, we present a new Lipschitz-adaptive algorithm, called \textsf{AHAG}, for the standard OCO problem, which achieves $\tilde{\mathcal{O}}(\sqrt{(1 + \mathcal{P}_T)T})$ universal dynamic regret even in the absence of \emph{a priori} knowledge of the common Lipschitz constant of the cost functions.
+\item Unlike prior works, our results hold without the restrictive common feasibility assumption (Assumption \ref{com-feas}).
+Both algorithms follow a conceptually simple template of running a standard OCO subroutine on a sequence of \emph{surrogate} cost functions, as outlined in Algorithm \ref{COCOAlgogen}. \item As an intermediate technical result, in Section \ref{prelims}, we present a new Lipschitz-adaptive algorithm, called \textsf{AHAG}, for the standard OCO problem.
+This algorithm achieves $\tilde{\mathcal{O}}(\sqrt{(1 + \mathcal{P}_T)T})$ universal dynamic regret without \emph{a priori} knowledge of the common Lipschitz constant of the cost functions.
 This result might be of independent interest. \end{enumerate}